culvertsoft/mgen/index_l_Advanced_use.md

  * Place the jar file on the MGen compiler's plug-in path
  * Specify the generator in your MGen [project file](index_c_Generating_code.html)

+Ok, so the Generator interface looks like this (comments removed):

+    public interface Generator {
+      List<GeneratedSourceFile> generate(final Project project,
+                                         final Map<String, String> settings);
+    }

+The input we have to work with is a Project model and some settings - And we should produce a list of GeneredSourceFile items.
+Handling the she settings parameter is optional - it is just a map containing the settings you provided in your IDL project file, module files and command line arguments.

+The Project parameter is where the interesting content exists.
+A Project is an MGen API class that describes your model (see the MGen API javadoc documentation or [the source](https://github.com/culvertsoft/mgen/blob/master/mgen-api/src/main/java/se/culvertsoft/mgen/api/model/Project.java)).
+You can query it for what modules a project contains (project.modules()) and what dependencies (project.dependencies()) it has.

+In this example we'll create a simple Generator class that just logs the names of all classes to be generated to a file.
+This is what it looks like:

+    import se.culvertsoft.mgen.api.model.ClassType;
+    import se.culvertsoft.mgen.api.model.EnumType;
+    import se.culvertsoft.mgen.api.model.GeneratedSourceFile;
+    import se.culvertsoft.mgen.api.model.Module;
+    import se.culvertsoft.mgen.api.model.Project;
+    import se.culvertsoft.mgen.api.plugins.Generator;

+    public class ExampleGenerator implements Generator {

+	    @Override
+	    public List<GeneratedSourceFile> generate(
+			    Project project,
+			    Map<String, String> settinsg) {

+		    StringBuilder sb = new StringBuilder();

+		    sb.append("Generator log for: " + project.name()).append("\n");

+		    // Print all the modules and their contents for (Module module : project.modules()) {

+			    // First we print the module path sb.append(module.path()).append("\n");

+			    // Print enums
+			    sb.append("  enums:").append("\n");
+			    for (EnumType enumT : module.enums()) {
+				    sb.append("    ").append(enumT.shortName()).append("\n");
+			    }

+			    // Print classes
+			    sb.append("  classes:").append("\n");
+			    for (ClassType classT : module.classes()) {
+				    sb.append("    ").append(classT.shortName()).append("\n");
+			    }

+		    }

+		    String fileName = "generated_files.log";
+		    String sourceCode = sb.toString();

+		    return Arrays.asList(new GeneratedSourceFile(fileName, sourceCode));
+	    }
+    }

 ### Adding custom IDL parsers to the MGen compiler <a name="f">&nbsp;</a>